Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 Then, we will cover these topics on continuous deployment to Render:

-1. Updating the Render remote in our development workflow <!-- Is this step necessary for Render? -->
 1. General Render tools
-1. General Render debugging strategies
+2. General Render debugging strategies

 ## Branches